Financial Aid Frequently Asked Questions

 Yes, you may apply anytime during your period of enrollment at Boston College.

-Boston College is committed to meeting your full demonstrated financial need throughout your undergraduate years.
+Boston College is committed to meeting your full demonstrated institutional financial need throughout your undergraduate years.
 However, your need may change from year to year.
 Circumstances in which your need may change could include an increase or decrease in the parent's or student's income or assets, family size, or number of family members attending college.
 Your financial aid award will change to reflect these changes in circumstances.
 If the family's circumstances remain relatively constant over the four years of attendance, the total financial aid received should not change significantly.
 Self-help expectations (Federal Work Study and Federal Loan amounts) may change with grade level advances.

 Yes, your custodial parent should file the FAFSA and the CSS Profile Application, and your non-custodial parent should complete the Noncustodial Parent's Profile.
 It is the position of the University that the responsibility for funding a student's education rests primarily with the student and family.
 Reluctance on the part of a parent, whether custodial or noncustodial, to assist with these costs is not sufficient reason to exclude their income/assets from our analysis.
 Consequently, while we will use only the student's and the custodial parent's information when determining eligibility for federal financial aid, we will continue to require the non-custodial parent's information before we will review eligibility for institutional funds.
 We look at each case individually, and we make every effort to be sensitive to particular family circumstances.
 If either parent is remarried, financial information about their new spouse and dependents, if any, should be provided.